exit5/jlang-vim/README.md

 management and monitoring application for Java.
 Even the [J Wiki](https://code.jsoftware.com/wiki/System/Installation/Linux#The_Name_of_the_J_console_binary) suggests this renaming/symlinking step.

-Just do it, it'll save you a headache.

 Or you could point `g:JconsoleBin` to wherever you installed it.
 Up to you.